-A dental hygienist is a preventive oral care professional licensed to provide educational, clinical and therapeutic dental hygiene services to the public.
+The dental hygienist is a preventive oral care professional licensed to provide educational, clinical, and therapeutic dental hygiene services to the public.

 - Prepare dental hygiene graduates to be well-qualified, entry-level practitioners who possess the knowledge and skills to provide evidence-based dental hygiene care, practice informed decision making based on current research and function as integral members of the dental health team through demonstrated competence as defined by Program Competencies.

 - Promote the health and well being of the public by providing quality, clinical dental hygiene care assured through a comprehensive, quality-assurance program.

 - Support and promote the personal and professional development of faculty, staff and

 students by fostering professional behaviors consistent with legal and ethical expectations

 through professional activities, continuing education programs and community and college

 a.
 Participate in and support service activities and affiliations with organizations that advance the mission of the college, department and profession.